Fewnity/Counter-Strike-Nintendo-DS-Server/README.md

 - To access to the server console, write **"tmux attach-session -t cs_server"**
 - To quit the console without stoping the server : Ctrl + b then d

-Note : The used ip is automaticaly found by the server and showed in the console.
+Note : The used ip is automatically found by the server and showed in the console.

 ### Commands :
 Command example : "status maintenance"